Kelvinayala10/license-plate-recognition/README.md

 <!--- [4] --->

-Let us take the previous color and now begin to add color to better illustrate what we are accustomed to now seeing on our phones.
+Let us take the previous figure and now begin to add color to better illustrate what we are accustomed to now seeing on our phones.
 In this example, colors can still be presented with relatively few bits and thus any subsequent computations with standard practices on everyday computers are still possible.

 <img src="doc/images/misc/cv_example_003.jpg" alt="cv_example_003.jpg">